 Alexander Skarsgård (Tarzan/John Clayton), Margot Robbie (Jane Porter Clayton), Christoph Waltz (Leon Rom), Samuel L. Jackson (George Washington Williams), Osy Ikhile (Kwete), Yule Masiteng (Wasimbu), Djimon Hounsou (Chief Mbonga), Simon Russell Beale (Mr Frum), Casper Crump (Major Kerchkover), Jim Broadbent (Prime Minister), Rory J. Saper (Young Tarzan 18 Years)

 The year 1890.
 During the colonisation of the Belgian Congo, the explorer Leon Rom, King Leopold II’s right hand man, seeks the fabulous jewels of the forbidden city of Opar.
 The chief offers them in trade if Rom will bring Tarzan to him.
 Tarzan, John Clayton, the third Earl of Greystoke, is living in London with his wife Jane Porter.
 Rom makes an approach via the British Government, requesting that Tarzan visit the Congo.
-He declines but is persuaded to go by the American George Washington Williams.
-Accompanied by Jane, Tarzan returns to Africa where he is horrified to find slavery of the natives and slaughter of the animals for ivory wherever he turns.
-With Jane captured by Rom, Tarzan, accompanied by Williams, must head through the territory where he grew up to confront the chief of Opar who seeks revenge against Tarzan for the death of his son.
+Tarzan at first declines but is persuaded to go by the American George Washington Williams.
+Accompanied by Jane, Tarzan returns to Africa where he is horrified to find slavery of the natives and slaughter of elephants for ivory.
+With Jane captured by Rom, Tarzan must head through the territory where he grew up to confront the chief of Opar who seeks revenge against Tarzan for the death of his son.

 The Tarzan film of the 1970s and beyond has never found the same success that the films did back during their heyday.
 It may that the times changed – with the closing off of the unexplored world, the idea of mysterious exotic Africa lost its mystery, while more modern issues like environmentalism, concern for endangered species and the political instability of the African continent does not sit easily with the Tarzan story, which always inhabits a colonial era fantasy of Africa.
 Modern Tarzan films have tended to reinvent him as a long-haired eco-warrior.
 And then there have been versions that seem to be searching for some way to get a new handle – the softcore Bo Derek film Tarzan the Ape Man (1981); parodies like Tarzoon, Shame of the Jungle (1975) and Tarzan in Manhattan (1988); or being reworked alongside talking animals in the Disney animated film Tarzan (1999).

 One of the oddities of the Tarzan films from the Johnny Weissmuller incarnation onwards is that they eliminate Tarzan’s origins.
 Burroughs always had him as the son of John Clayton, the British peer Lord Greystoke, who was shipwrecked on the African coast with his pregnant wife where they were killed and the infant adopted by a family of apes.
 This was restored in the magnificent Greystoke: The Legend of Tarzan, Lord of the Apes (1984), which rewrote Burroughs’ pulp adventure as a beautiful English period drama.
-The Tarzan films made since then – Tarzan and the Lost City (1998) (which this has a very similar plot to), the Disney film, Tarzan (2013) – have been much more cognisant in incorporating this aspect into their story.
+The Tarzan films made since then – Tarzan and the Lost City (1998) (which this has much in common in terms of plot), the Disney film, Tarzan (2013) – have been much more cognisant in incorporating this aspect into their story.

 The Legend of Tarzan certainly builds on the Greystoke interpretation to the extent that you could almost call it a sequel.
 It shows a Tarzan who has settled in England and welcomed the aristocratic lifestyle, even if he has never left the ape in him behind.
 Greystoke seemed to look down its nose at the adventure and action aspect that has been a central element of every other Tarzan film and indeed the Edgar Rice Burroughs novels.
 The Legend of Tarzan then could be a sequel to Greystoke that brings the adventure element back into the story.